grislyeye/three-meet/pages/backgrounds/noble.md

 </header>

 Your illegitimacy meant you had to become useful to you family in other ways.
-You are proficient in any 1 skill or tool of your choice.
+You are **Proficient** in any 1 skill, or Skilled in any Tool, of your choice.

 <header>